 All students attend a weekly Visual Arts class where they are exposed to a variety of art techniques and processes.
 These classes aim to improve students’ skills and knowledge surrounding the arts including painting, drawing, sculpting, constructing and art appreciation.
 Every two years, St Michael’s holds a Student Art Exhibition.
 This is always an exciting and fun occasion involving the whole school community.

 Weekly Performing Arts classes provide students with an outlet to make, explore, respond to and enjoy music and musical performance.
 Alternating with our biennial Visual Arts event, St Michael’s puts on a whole school production and all families are invited to watch.
 The end result is a thoroughly rewarding and entertaining experience for all our staff, students and families.

-In 2017, St Michael’s will be starting an exciting learning journey into the world of STEM-based learning.
+St Michael’s leads an exciting learning journey into the world of STEM-based learning.
 STEM education is the learning of science, technology, engineering and mathematics in an interdisciplinary or integrated approach.
 Our students gain and apply knowledge, deepen their understanding and develop creative and critical thinking skills within a Catholic context.
-Our focus will be on project-based learning through inquiry across all year levels.
+Our focus is on project-based learning through inquiry across all year levels.